quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

 ### 2. Tokens constructor

-**quanteda** v2 implements major changes to the `tokens()` constructor.
+**quanteda** version 2.0 implements major changes to the `tokens()` constructor.
 These are designed to simplify the code and its maintenance in **quanteda**, to allow users to work with other (external) tokenizers, and to improve consistency across the tokens processing options.
 Changes include:

 A new method `tokens.list(x, ...)` constructs a `tokens` object from named list of characters, allowing users to tokenize texts using some other function (or package) such as `tokenize_words()`, `tokenize_sentences()`, or `tokenize_tweets()` from the **tokenizers** package, or the list returned by `spacyr::spacy_tokenize()`.
 This allows users to use their choice of tokenizer, as long as it returns a named list of characters.
 With `tokens.list()`, all tokens processing (`remove_*`) options can be applied, or the list can be converted directly to a `tokens` object without processing using `as.tokens.list()`.
 For instance: